AviEpstein/mapping-and-perception-project-2-Kalman-Filter-EKF-and-EKF-SLAM/README.md

 the estimated localization and mapping.
 Our inputs will be observations at the relevant time steps and motion commands.
 We will then analyze the results to reach minimum RMSE and maxE values.
 Moreover will analyze the estimation error of X,Y,Theta and of 2 landmarks
+# more information about result analysis algorithim and code read the full project 2 pdf report